Economy of Montreal: Key Industries

 Montreal industries include aerospace, electronic goods, pharmaceuticals, printed goods, software engineering, telecommunications, textile and apparel manufacturing, tobacco, tourism and transportation.
 The service sector is also strong and includes civil, mechanical and process engineering, finance, higher education, and research and development.
-Montreal is now the 3rd largest aerospace center in the world, after Toulouse and Seattle.
+Montreal is now the 3rd largest aerospace centre in the world, after Toulouse and Seattle.

 Port of Montreal

 With 26 kilometers of coastline, the Port of Montreal is the largest inland port in the world and handles 39 million tonnes of cargo annually.
 As one of the most important ports in Canada, it remains a trans-shipment point for grain, sugar, petroleum products, machinery, and consumer goods.
 For this reason, Montreal is the railway hub of Canada and has always been an extremely important rail city; it is home to the headquarters of the Canadian National Railway, and was home to the headquarters of the Canadian Pacific Railway until 1995.